CompCogNeuro/sims/ch6/attn/README.md

 * Click on the `TstTrlPlot` to see a plot of the settling times (number of cycles to reach threshold) for each event.

-* You can also set the `ViewUpdt` setting to `Cycle` instead of `FastSpike` and, click back on the `NetView`, and `Test Trial` back through the items, to see a cycle-by-cycle update of the network.
+* You can also set the `ViewUpdate` setting to `Cycle` instead of `FastSpike` and, click back on the `NetView`, and `Test Trial` back through the items, to see a cycle-by-cycle update of the network.
 You can use the VCR rewind buttons at the lower right of the NetView to rewind through and see exactly how the network settling played out.

 * To get a better sense of the overall data pattern, click back on `TstTrlPlot` and do `Test All` a few times.
 There is a small amount of noise so the results should be a little bit different each time, but overall quite consistent.